GSI-Fing-Udelar/tectonic/docs/description.md

   + `gpu`: Whether the machine has a CPU.
 Only supported in AWS for now (this is costly, a `g4dn.xlarge` instance is used).
 Default:
     `no`.
+  + `gui`: Whether to install GUI on the machine to allow access via graphical interface (RDP/VNC) if using Guacamole.
+Default: `no`.
   + `base_os`: The operating system of the guest.
 Must be one of `ubuntu22`, `rocky8`, `rocky9`, `kali` or `windows_srv_2022`.
 Default is taken from the global `default_os` description attribute mentioned